 When it comes to servicing your EV, you may find it trickier to swing into your local garage.
 This is because not all car workshops have staff trained in EV maintenance.
 Wilsons, however, has a number of highly-trained technicians on hand who are specialists at EV maintenance and repair, and we will happily carry out any service you require for your EV.

-For more information on EV ownership and maintenance, browse our website or pop into our dealership today.
-You can also contact us by phone or online.
+For more information on EV servicing and maintenance, browse our website by clicking on the links below.